 There’s certainly funny stuff to be found in the book.
 Redheads, for example, have a greater resistance against electricity and poison but are less resistant to heat.
 Also, apparently vaccinations are responsible for modern people having bad teeth?
 I’ve read through this thing and outlined most of it here to save you the effort, though.
 Past the stupidity above, it’s just page after page of useless charts, different types of helmets and in-depth descriptions of religious festivals that will never be reenacted because nobody’s going to play this game.

 So yeah, you can get angry at how racist/sexist/fascist this is.
 On the other hand, it’s pretty sad just how banal his version of bigotry turns out to be.
 It’s like looking at footage of a minstrel show.
 It’s out of date and out of touch with reality, just like Varg himself.
 As long as he doesn’t kill anyone (else), he’s welcome to live in his little fantasy land where primitive people have perfect teeth, sneaky Jews keep trying to pollute his pure heathen bloodline, and some esoteric notion of “honor” is more important than compassion or love or any of the things that make life satisfying.
 He’s a pathetic man who made a bad game and will probably blame his failure on the Zionist conspiracy or something.

 Obviously, you shouldn’t buy this book.
 But if you really want to kick this clown in the balls, go make a donation in his name to a worthy charity like the Shoah Foundation or the Southern Poverty Law Center.

-Or, if you feel like challenging Lady Luck, you can play at some of the best casino sites on this page for a chance to land a great win – no doubt even playing at casino websites would still be a better investment for you than buying a copy of this game.
+Or, if you feel like challenging Lady Luck, you can play at some of the best casino sites on this page for a chance to land a great win – no doubt even playing at Swedish sports betting websites would still be a better investment for you than buying a copy of this game.